-Small Federal Handle - a term used to identify 7(a)(2) consultations where the Federal agency's action and involvement is limited to making a permitting decision for a small component of a larger project.
 Source: Working definition Note: Concept most often used to describe circumstances around U.S. Army Corps of Engineers' (USACE) permitting actions.
 A November 3, 2017, memo, from the Assistant Director, Ecological Services describes the situations and an approach to consultation with the USACE.

-Species [Act] - "...includes any subspecies of fish or wildlife or plants, and any distinct population segment of any species of vertebrate fish or wildlife which interbreeds when mature."
-Source: Act, Section 3 Species [Regulations] - "...Includes any species or subspecies of fish, wildlife, or plant, and any distinct population segment of any vertebrate species that interbreeds when mature.
+- Species [Act] "...includes any subspecies of fish or wildlife or plants, and any distinct population segment of any species of vertebrate fish or wildlife which interbreeds when mature."
+Source: Act, Section 3 - Species [Regulations] "...Includes any species or subspecies of fish, wildlife, or plant, and any distinct population segment of any vertebrate species that interbreeds when mature.
 Excluded is any species of the Class Insecta determined by the Secretary to constitute a pest whose protection under the provisions of the Act would present an overwhelming and overriding risk to man."
+Source: 50 CFR 424.02

+Species at risk - See At-risk Species.

-Source: 50 CFR 424.02 Species List - first described (but not defined) in the Act [Section 7(c)], but more thoroughly described in the 1986 regulations in the section regarding biological assessments.
+Species List - first described (but not defined) in the Act [Section 7(c)], but more thoroughly described in the 1986 regulations in the section regarding biological assessments.
 "The Federal agency or the designated non-Federal representative shall convey to the Director either (1) a written request for a list of any listed or proposed species or designated or proposed critical habitat that may be present in the action area; or (2) a written notification of the species and critical habitat that are being included in the biological assessment."

-Source: Working definition Note: Quote taken from 50 CFR 402.12(c).
+Note: Quote taken from 50 CFR 402.12(c).
 See further details in 402.12(c), (d), and (e).

 Species List Area - "The area within which a species will be included on species lists generated through IPaC."

-Source: Working definition Note: Quote above from a Service document entitled One Range Concept dated October 2020.
+Note: Quote above from a Service document entitled One Range Concept dated October 2020.
 See also Section 7 Range and Area of Influence.

+Species of Concern - a non-standardized term sometimes used for At-risk Species.
+Source: Working definition

+Note: use of this term can be confusing since it is not standardized.

-SSA (Species Status Assessment Framework) - "an analytical approach used by the Service to deliver foundational science for informing all ESA decisions." "...[A]n SSA uses the conservation biology principles of Resiliency, Redundancy, and Representation (collectively known as the "3Rs") as a lens to evaluate the current and future condition of the species."
-Source: Working definition Note: Quotes above are from U.S. Fish and Wildlife Service.
+SSA (Species Status Assessment Framework) - "an analytical approach used by the Service to deliver foundational science for informing all ESA decisions." "...[A]n SSA uses the conservation biology principles of Resiliency, Redundancy, and

+Representation (collectively known as the "3Rs") as a lens to evaluate the current and future condition of the species."
+Source: Working definition

+Note: Quotes above are from U.S. Fish and Wildlife Service.
 2016.
 USFWS Species Status Assessment Framework: an integrated analytical framework for conservation.
 Version 3.4 dated August 2016.

 Standing Analysis - a term sometimes used to describe a biological effects analysis to support various consultation documents, biological evaluations, or Determination Keys.
 They may be structured similar in format to that used in biological opinions.

-Source: Working definition Standard Consultation - a term describing a consultation for a typical project-level action.
+Note: On July 12, 2024, the Fish and Wildlife Service issued a memo and guidance document regarding "Guidance on Developing and Using Standing Analyses for Informal Consultations Under Section 7 of the Endangered Species Act".
+The memo title uses slightly imprecise language.
+The guidance is aimed at only projects for which a May Affect, Not Likely to Adversely Affect, determination is made, not Informal Consultation generally.